pnnl/GenrAItOR/paper/paper.md

 - Context chunks were determined by grouping semantically similar text via a text embedding approach.

-3. GPT-4o synthetic data was split into training evaluation subsets, with the training subset used to implement RAFT on Llama 3.
+3. GPT-4o synthetic data was split into training and evaluation subsets, with the training subset used to implement RAFT on Llama 3.
 An example question-answer pair used for RAFT training:

 - Question: “[...] </DOCUMENT> What techniques were used to establish the protein composition of chromatographic fractions?”
 - Answer: “[...] <ANSWER>: Two-dimensional polyacrylamide gel electrophoresis, N-terminal sequencing, endoproteinase Lys-C cleavage followed by peptide sequencing, comparison with ribosomal protein databases, and matrix-assisted laser-desorption ionization mass spectrometry (MALDI-MS).”

-4. The evaluation subset was used to compare the performance of the RAFT-Llama 3 to the RAG-Llama 3 via the Align Score6.
+4. The evaluation subset was used to compare the performance of the RAFT-Llama 3 to the RAG-Llama 3 via the Align Score (@zha_alignscore_2023).

 - This score quantifies how well a response summarizes the informational content within reference document(s).
 The original input documents for each query were used as the reference documents in computing the align score for said query.